Graphs and Linear Algebra

 Spectral clustering

-The goal of spectral clustering is find a partition of the graph into \(k\) groups such that the are densely/strongly connected with each other, and sparsely/weakly connected to the others.
+The goal of spectral clustering is finding a partition of the graph into \(k\) groups such that the are densely/strongly connected with each other, and sparsely/weakly connected to the others.
 (If we consider random walks, spectral clustering seeks a partition of the graph such that a random walker tends to stay within each partition, rarely shifting between disjoint sets.)
+An spectral clustering algorithm, in which seek to find k clusters, looks as follows: